|

-It is called a half-wave antenna because its length corresponds to an electrical half wave at the frequency for which it is cut.
+The ham radio dipole is called a half-wave antenna because its length corresponds to an electrical half wave at the frequency for which it is intended.

 The classic dipole is also called a balanced antenna because it is "fed" at its exact center.

-The half-wave ham radio dipole is the most common antenna used by amateur radio operators.
+The half-wave ham radio dipole is also the most common antenna used by amateur radio operators throughout the world.

 Here is a simplified illustration of the classic dipole antenna.